gcnew/cycle-detector/ReadMe.md

 ## `applyReplacer`

-`applyReplacer` is the other exported function.
-It assists in debugging `JSON.stringify` replacers by applying the replacer onto the provided object. **NOTE: the object is mutated in-place!**
+`applyReplacer` assists in debugging `JSON.stringify` replacers by applying the replacer onto the provided object. **NOTE: the object is mutated in-place!**

 ```js
 import { applyReplacer } from 'cycle-detector'